benwinding/benw-blog/source/_drafts/hackers-are-created-from-mistrust.md

 After 30 minutes of installing the Windows update, the hacker went back to his movie and tried to continue watching, but found him self annoyed at why the computer did that... it's this feeling that begin's the journey of many hackers into the rabbit hole of how-things-work and how-can-i-make-them-do-what-i-want.

 ### Mistrust is the root of all hackers
 This journey ignited by mistrust is a burn most hackers can relate to.
-It's a  can be summarised in a few different ways:
+It's a story which can be summarised in a few different ways:

 - My machine can't run this program, how can I make it.
-- How does this
+- How does this even do that?
+- I want this

+You don't need to find the

 [^1]: How the word 'hacker' got corrupted - [http://www.smh.com.au/it-pro/security-it/how-the-word-hacker-got-corrupted-20130709-hv0rt.html](http://www.smh.com.au/it-pro/security-it/how-the-word-hacker-got-corrupted-20130709-hv0rt.html)
 [^2]: The Word "Hacker" - [http://www.paulgraham.com/gba.html](http://www.paulgraham.com/gba.html)